mapeditor/tiled/docs/reference/scripting.rst

 Inherits :ref:`script-layer`.

 Note that while tile layers have a size, the size is generally ignored on infinite maps.
-Even for finite maps, nothing in the scripting API stops you from changing the layer outside of its boundaries and changing the size of the layer has no effect on its contents.
+Even for fixed size maps, nothing in the scripting API stops you from changing the layer outside of its boundaries and changing the size of the layer has no effect on its contents.
 If you want to change the size while affecting the contents, use the ``resize`` function.